davidfinkelstein/wingreview-privacy/index.md

 - **Device and app usage data:** device type, iOS version, and basic app version info (to help with compatibility and troubleshooting).
 - **Diagnostics:** We may receive crash reports and basic diagnostic information (for example, through Apple’s tools) to improve stability and fix bugs.
 We use diagnostic information only to improve stability and fix bugs, not for advertising.

-### Location (if you enable it)
+### Location (if enabled)
-- If you allow location access, we may use approximate or precise location to help show nearby places and improve the experience.
+- If you allow location access, we may use approximate or precise location to help show nearby restaurants and improve the experience.
 - You can use the app without sharing your location.
 - We do not use location data for advertising.